verus-lang/verus-mode.el/README.md

 and the values are the Unicode code points that the respective key would be replaced with).

+If you are seeing boxes rather than mathematical symbols, your installed fonts might not support such symbols.
+You can fix this by installing a font such as "Segoe UI Symbol", or "Symbola", or others.
+You can manually introduce a Unicode "forall" symbol by running `C-x 8 RET 2200 RET` (e.g., in a scratch buffer), which can be helpful to debug font issues.
+Linux users might find it helpful to remember to run `fc-cache -fv`.

 ## Install

 Your installation steps for using `verus-mode.el` may vary depending on how your